s-a-nersisyan/host-miRNAs-vs-coronaviruses/README.md

 # host-miRNAs-vs-coronaviruses

-Source code which allows to fully reproduce results presented in the manuscript submitted to the RNA.
+Source code which allows to fully reproduce results presented in the manuscript submitted to RNA journal.

 - predict_miRNA_targets.py: intersect the results of miRDB and TargetScan predictions;
 - analyze_diff_expr.py: summary of differential expression analysis done for mouse lung miRNA-seq data;